 Prior to the Bar

 Prior to the Bar, Louisa was a Fellow at Yale Law School’s Orville H. Schell, Jr. Center for International Human Rights where Louisa worked on a range of different projects including a state-wide campaign to end solitary confinement.
-In 2015-2017, Louisa had a fellowship within the Sociology Department at Yale to research the criminalisation of migration flows.
-Whilst a Fellow, Louisa worked closely with a former International President of Médecins Sans Frontières, to develop a syllabus for a graduate seminar on the ethics of humanitarian action.
+From 2015-2017, Louisa was a Fellow within the Sociology Department at Yale, where her research focused on the limitations of criminal law in addressing refugee flows.
+During this period, Louisa worked closely with a former International President of Médecins Sans Frontières, to develop and teach a graduate seminar on humanitarian law and action.

-She has also provided assistance to the Office of the High Commissioner for Human Rights in Bogotá, Colombia in relation to four areas of the peace negotiations: recruitment of child soldiers, security sector reform, demobilisation and reintegration, and forced disappearances.
-Her work on demobilisation was described as “excellent, beyond expectations”.
-She was also praised on her “extraordinary sensibility and professionalism” in meeting with victims of human rights violations.
+Louisa’s background prior to the Bar was in international law and policy.
+She has previously advised the United Nations Office of the High Commissioner for Human Rights in Bogotá, Colombia in relation to the peace negotiations, specifically: recruitment of child soldiers, security sector reform, demobilisation and reintegration, and forced disappearances.
+Whilst in Colombia, she was praised on her “extraordinary sensibility and professionalism” in meeting with victims of human rights violations.